The Complete Guide to Parking Lot Security: Protecting Property and People

 The Importance of Parking Lot Security

 As shown by my reluctance to return to that particular store after seeing an individual trying to enter cars, parking lot security issues can have a big impact on customer retention.
 The parking lot is both the first and the last impression customers have of retail spaces.
+A visible surveillance system, clear lighting, and proactive security measures can help create the peace of mind customers and employees need when entering or leaving the property.
 It sets the tone for the experience with the business and can seriously color how we view that experience after the fact.

 While it won't stop every crime, visible security measures like mobile security units have been proven to reduce crimes like burglaries up to 54%.